-A marketing information system is a platform for collecting, storing, analyzing, and distributing important marketing data received from internal and external resources.
-It provides marketers and other specialists with easy accessibility to accurate data that helps them make informed decisions oriented on business growth.
+A marketing information system is a platform for collecting, storing, analyzing, and distributing essential marketing data received from internal and external resources.
+It provides marketers and other experts with easy access to accurate data that helps them make informed decisions directed at business growth.

-In this article, you’ll find out the benefits of a marketing information system, unveil its components, and see some examples.
+In this article, you’ll discover marketing information system benefits, analyze the components of such systems, and see some examples.

-Other benefits of using a marketing information system include the following ones:
+Other benefits of using a marketing information system include the following:

 - identifying business development opportunities;